STRATEGY·March 26, 2026·9 min read·Updated Apr 29, 2026

 3% of products

-SaaSRanger synthesis · MicroConf 2025 State of Independent SaaS · Indie Hackers revenue data
+SaaSRanger summary · MicroConf 2025 State of Independent SaaS · Indie Hackers income data

-Flat rate dominates at the solo founder level for a structural reason: it is the only model that works without a sales process, billing complexity, or customer education.
+One fixed price wins at the solo-founder level for a simple reason: it is the only approach that works without a sales process, complicated billing, or having to teach the customer how the pricing works.
 The customer sees one number, decides yes or no, and pays.
 You never have to explain why their bill went up.

 $29